Subtaiin/Manual-Testing-Rokomari/README.md

-# Manual Testing (BD Shop)
+## Manual Testing (Rokomari.com)

-This repository contains test artifacts for the Manual Testing of the BD Shop project, an ecommerce web application.
-The focus of this testing effort has been on the sign up and sign in modules.
-The repository includes mindmaps, test execution reports, test cases, and test metrics to effectively plan, execute, and track the testing activities for the BD Shop application.
+Welcome to the Manual Testing (Rokomari.com) project repository!
+This repository contains test artifacts for the manual testing of Rokomari.com—an online bookstore and variety store web application.
+The focus of this testing effort has been on the Registration and Sign-in modules.
+The repository includes test cases and a test execution report to effectively plan, execute, and track the testing activities for Rokomari.com.

 ## Table of Contents